-- Healthy Food Financing: Promote the elimination of food deserts in North Carolina through statewide, evidence-based and/or evidence-informed policies and appropriations for healthy food financing and corner store initiatives that improve access to healthy foods (including fruits, vegetables, whole grains and lean proteins).
+- Healthy Food Financing: Promote the elimination of food deserts in North Carolina through statewide, evidence based and/or evidence-informed policies and appropriations for healthy food financing, corner store initiatives, and other policies that improve access to healthy foods (including fruits, vegetables, whole grains and lean proteins).

-- Seek an appropriation of $1 million in recurring state funds to create or expand a Healthy Corner Store Initiative that increases the amount of healthy food being offered in existing corner stores in low and moderate income communities.
+- Seek an appropriation of $1 million in recurring state funds to expand the Healthy Food Small Retailer Program that increases the amount of healthy food being offered in existing corner stores in low- and moderate-income communities.

 - Water Access: Support efforts to ensure water is free, clean, safe, and accessible in school and childcare center settings.

 - Built Environments: Support the ability of local communities to promote access to routine physical activity and healthy eating through active transportation, Complete Streets, and Safe Routes to School policies, including multi-modal transportation infrastructure (e.g., mass transit, sidewalks, bike lanes), recreation opportunities (e.g., parks, trails greenways, shared and open use policies), food venues (e.g., grocery stores, farmers’ markets, community gardens), and the integration of healthy land use (“sustainable communities”).